ffflabs/loopback-swaggerUI4-example/README.md

 {"username":"Jane", "password": "opensesame"}
 ```

+You will see the explorer just set a signed cookie "access-token".

 ![After login](client/after.login.gif)

-The cookie parser middleware will set an encrypted cookie that will be passed in your requests from then on
+Said cookie will be passed along with your requests, so now you can try the authenticated endpoints
+just like you did in the old explorer.

 ![After login](client/200.gif)